techstudioconsults/Techstudio-site/docs/CONTRIBUTING.md

 Welcome,

 All Team members and Interns contribution are valued and encouraged, therefore, do not hesitate to contribute.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project works.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for the Team leads and PR Leads and smooth out the experience for all involved.
-Can't wait to collaborate with you! 🎉
+Can't wait to collaborate with you!. 🎉

 ## Table of Contents